 Top 10 North Shore Attractions: Not to be missed!

 Small agates are often polished to make Agate jewelry.

 Larger agates, called "lakers," are sometimes cut into thin slices that display the colored bands inside.

 A Rock Tumbler Kit

 is what transforms these somewhat non-descript rocks into beautiful agates that can be used for jewelry and many other decorative objects.

 Moose Lake Agate and Geological Center: Located at the entrance to Moose Lake State Park, the 4,500 square foot building was opened in 2003 and includes a multi-purpose classroom, nature store gift shop, park offices, a resource workroom, restrooms, and an exhibition hall that showcases Minnesota's gemstone, the Lake Superior Agate.
 Interpretive displays focus on rocks, minerals and the geology of Minnesota.

-The photo above is of just one of the many displays at the Moose Lake Agate Center.
+The photo below is of just one of the many displays at the Moose Lake Agate Center.